eugen-eugen/puzzle/docs/GAME_SPECIFICATION.md

   1.2 Both sides are interior sides (each has an s_-point).
 Border (flat) sides are ignored.
   1.3 The squared distance between the two corners (side length) of the moving side matches (within CONNECTION_TOLERANCE) the squared distance between the two corners of the stationary side.
   1.4 The squared distances from each corner to its side's s_-point match (cornerA→s, cornerB→s) within CONNECTION_TOLERANCE between moving and stationary sides.
-  1.5 The bump/dent polarity is complementary (knob vs dent).
-If both sides have same polarity, the pair is rejected.
+  1.5 The geometric profiles must match.
+Connection validation uses waypoint alignment to ensure complementary bump/dent shapes fit together.
 2. Only one candidate (the best-scoring by minimal aggregate corner squared distance sum) is highlighted at a time to reduce visual noise.

 ##### Highlight Behavior